Buying a used car at auction can be cheaper than from a dealer, but it also carries greater risks. These include:

 Damaged vehicle auctions

-Vehicles that have been damaged and written-off by insurance companies are usually disposed of at auction.
-These vehicles fall into two categories:
+Vehicles that have been damaged and written-off by insurance companies are usually sold at auction.
+They fall into two categories:

-- Statutory Write-offs are deemed to be too severely damaged to be effectively repaired and can never be re-registered (and so may be sold for spare parts or scrap metal)
+- Statutory write-offs are too severely damaged to be repaired and cannot be re-registered.
+Generally sold for spare parts or scrap.

-- Repairable Write-offs can only be re-registered after they have passed a Written Off Vehicle Inspection (WOVI).
+- Repairable write-offs can only be re-registered once they have passed a Written-Off Vehicle Inspection (WOVI).

 For people with the knowledge and skill, buying and repairing a wrecked vehicle can be seen as a cheaper option.
 However repair costs often exceed the vehicle’s value so shortcuts and poor repairs are common.